 Financial Performance and Staffing

 The Committee meets formally at least once every term to cover the key elements of termly business including holding the Headteacher and Finance Officer to account for the financial performance of the school and approving the draft and final school budgets.
 Throughout the year the Chair has provided verbal and written financial summaries to the Committee and to the Full Governing Body highlighting the financial condition of the school, and in particular the presence of ‘in-year-deficit’ and one off spending that this relates to.
-This year the Committee approved the decision to use budget reserves in 2016/17 in order to fund one off spending to enhance reading across school, to replace essential IT equipment and to fund display boards across school and linked to our school values.
+This year the Committee approved the decision to fund the building works to improve the main entrance of school.
+They also introduced TLR3 posts in school to develop the future and talented leaders in school.

 In recent years the committee have made proactive decisions to appointment additional teaching staff which has further built the leadership capacity through flexibility of the assistant and deputy head in school.
-This has included releasing the SENco for more designated leadership time.
+This has included releasing the SENCo for more designated leadership time and funding her to access the Masters Award..

-Mr Dixon led the Committee in Benchmarking for 2015/16 and concluded that school spending on training is high but clearly this spending has impacted favourably as pupils’ achievement remains high.
+Mr Dixon led the Committee in Benchmarking for 2016/17 and concluded that school spending on training has remained higher than in comparison schools but clearly this spending has impacted favourably as pupils’ achievement remains high.

 strategy and vision COMMITTEE